Fabo011/bachelor-project/README.md

 local_llm = GPT4All("Meta-Llama-3-8B-Instruct.Q4_0.gguf")
 This tells the gpt4all library to load a local language model, specifically: Meta-Llama-3-8B-Instruct.Q4_0.gguf

 This .gguf file is the compressed weights of the actual LLM (Meta’s LLaMA 3–8B model).
-It's essentially the brain of the AI, and without it, the model can't function.
 🔍 What's in the .gguf File?
 - It's ~4–5 GB because it contains the neural network parameters trained by Meta.
 - It's needed for inference (running the model locally) — this replaces calling an external API like OpenAI or Perplexity.